Mukul S. Anand: Career

 Mukul S. Anand made his debut as a director with the suspense thriller Kanoon Kya Karega (1984), which was inspired by the Hollywood film Cape Fear.
 His second film Aitbaar (1985) was inspired by Alfred Hitchcock's classic Dial M for Murder.
 The film that first gained him recognition was the epic film Sultanat (1986), which brought together real-life father and son Dharmendra and Sunny Deol for the first time and introduced actress Juhi Chawla.
 That same year Anand also directed the thriller Main Balwan.

 His first box-office success was Insaaf (1987), the film responsible for "re-introducing" Vinod Khanna to films after a hiatus.
 Anand's next film, Maha-Sangram (1990), reunited him with Vinod Khanna.

 He finally hit the big league with the Scarface-inspired crime thriller Agneepath (1990) with Amitabh Bachchan in the lead role, which won Amitabh a National Award for Best Actor.
 He was reunited with Bachchan for the family drama Hum (1991), which was a box-office success and featured the popular song "Jumma Chumma".
 He worked with Bachchan for the final time in the epic film Khuda Gawah (1992) which won him the Filmfare Best Director Award.
 His last completed film, Trimurti (1995), which had a multi-star cast including Jackie Shroff, Anil Kapoor and Shahrukh Khan, failed to do well at the box office.
 The film he was working on at the time of his death in 1997 was Dus, which remained incomplete and unreleased, although the film's music did end up being released posthumously.

 Personal life

 Inder Raj Anand who was a film scriptwriter from the late 1940s through to the late 1980s was Mukul Anand's uncle.
 Mukul's cousin is actor and director Tinnu Anand.
-Mukul was married to Anita and had two children named Alishka and Mikhail.
-They live in Mumbai.
+Mukul was married to Anita and had two children.